sussii/KaiserAmulation/README.md

 # KaiserAmulation
 A project developed in Kinesis Studio.
-The goal is tracking people and objects in the patient's room。 All code are done by me.
+The goal is tracking people and objects in the patient's room。 All code uploaded above are written by me.

 The most of the code are about object tracking.
 At begining, I used the SURF algorithm but it run very slow in the unity scene.
 So the final solution is to use infrad camera to track the reflective material instead of tracking a specific image pattern.